JustBorgar/PolyLib/README.md

 ## Websites

 Couldn't find an asset you like?
-Here's some websites you can use to find assets and upload them yourself (please consider marking them as not private and submitting them if you believe others could benefit from them).
+Here's some websites you can use to find assets and upload them yourself.

 | Website | Type | Description | License |
 |-|-|-|-|